jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/a_review.md

 - Automatable (Point 2): Analyzes 702 occupations for automation susceptibility, identifying specific job categories at risk
 - Effects (Point 3): Focuses on employment displacement effects, finding 47% of US jobs at high risk
 - Experiments (Point 4): Uses task-based analysis methodology to evaluate automation potential across occupations
+- Conclusions (Point 5): Rapid automation is accelerating beyond manufacturing into services, with 47% of US jobs at risk, requiring major workforce adaptation and likely exacerbating inequality

 ## Research Questions:
 - The paper is strongest on technical methodology and employment analysis but weaker on policy implications and broader social impacts.